pprabhu78/Streamline/docs/ProgrammingGuideDLSS.md

                 // Requested feature is not supported on the system, fallback to the default method switch (result)
                 {
-                    case sl::Result::eErrorOSOutOfDate:         // inform user to update OS case sl::Result::eErrorDriverOutOfDate:     // inform user to update driver case sl::Result::eErrorNoSupportedAdapter:  // cannot use this adapter (older or non-NVDA GPU etc)
+                    case sl::Result::eErrorOSOutOfDate:             // inform user to update OS case sl::Result::eErrorDriverOutOfDate:         // inform user to update driver case sl::Result::eErrorNoSupportedAdapterFound: // cannot use this adapter (older or non-NVDA
+                                                                    // GPU etc)
+                        break;
                         // and so on ...
                 };
             }
             else